RSHM Zimbabwe & Zambia

 The mission of the RSHM has led them to ‘respond to the needs of those who are most in need of justice, especially women and children, enabling the powerless, the deprived, the marginalized, the voiceless to work effectively for their own development and liberation.’
 The Religious of the Sacred Heart of Mary run social missions in 14 countries, including four countries in Africa.

 In 1998, the four RSHM international schools in Europe each adopted and became responsible for the four RSHM missions in Africa.
-Marymount International School, Paris sponsors the RSHM mission in Zimbabwe, where RSHM sisters have been working in Harare, Mutare and Chinhoyi since 1963.
+Marymount International School, Paris sponsors the RSHM mission in the Zimbabwe and Zambia Region, where RSHM sisters have been working in Harare, Mutare and Chinhoyi since 1963.

 This vision of linking schools to missions enables the sisters to continue their important work in the places where they are needed the most.
 In return, our students are given an opportunity to look beyond their own world and context, and develop a compassionate but critical view of global issues.